 In 1985, If you selected the “sport” seat option on your LX or purchased a GT, you got the newly designed seat from Ford.
 1985-86 featured a halo headrest without webbing, adjustable lumbar support, and a pullout knee bolster.
 This was a two-year option that has become one of the signature features of the 1985-86 Mustang GT.

 In 1987, the “sport” seat option was revised and updated with the new body style.
 The seat foams themselves remained identical, but revised tweed material or leather was used, and a large solid padded headrest replaced the halo headrest option.
-This style seat was used for the 1987-89 models.
+This style seat was used for the 1987-89 models and had a 26" seat back.

-In 1990, Ford revised the “sport” seat with a slightly shorter seat back, and a small headrest.
+In 1990, Ford revised the “sport” seat with a slightly shorter seat back (24"), and a small headrest.
 Lumbar adjustment and a pull out knee bolster remained unchanged.

 Entering into the last years of the Fox Body era, Ford made one minor change to the “sport” seat.
 The small headrest and lumbar remained unchanged, but 92-93 saw the omission of the pull-out knee bolster.
 The lower seat foam was made solid.